boxyhq/website/guides/jackson/integrations/bubble.md

 ## Install the plugin

-Here is the quick steps to install the plugin from the Bubble editor:
+Here are the quick steps to install the plugin from the Bubble editor:

 - Go to your application's Plugins tab from left navigation.
 - Click on the **Add plugins** button from the top right corner.